 Love to tell stories?
-Maybe you’ll tackle case studies or sales letters.
+Maybe you’ll tackle case studies, articles, or sales letters.

 Good at researching?
 White papers may be your thing.

 Enjoy connecting with others?
-There’s a huge demand for you in social media.
+There’s a huge demand for you in social media or writing blog posts.

 No matter what type of writing you enjoy — or excel at — there’s a perfect project (or three!) for you.